Ruler Protocol (RULER) Price Hits $0.41 on Top Exchanges

 Buying and Selling Ruler Protocol

-It is usually not presently possible to buy alternative cryptocurrencies such as Ruler Protocol directly using US dollars.
-Investors seeking to acquire Ruler Protocol should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Ruler Protocol using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ruler Protocol directly using U.S. dollars.
+Investors seeking to trade Ruler Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Ruler Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Ruler Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ruler Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.